Looking for an experienced special home in Cornwall/Devon.

 Sadly she does pull on the lead in her eagerness.
 We are working on this with her, but progress is not a quick one.
 She is strong dog too!

-Her adopters would need to be prepared to alter their lives to fit in with the kind of dog that Zoe is today and accept that she will improve a lot, but may never be quite perfectly balanced and needs a degree of managing throughout her lifetime.
+Her adopters would need to be prepared to alter their lives to fit in with the kind of dog that Zoe is in her present state and accept that even if she improves a lot over time, she may never be quite perfectly balanced and needs a degree of managing throughout her lifetime.
 We have high hopes for Zoe in the right hands and life style.

 If you think you could give Zoe the special caring and loving home she needs we would love to hear from you.